ptdriscoll/klrn-donor-analytics/README.md

 - **Data Augmentation:** Enhances analyses with additional layers of demographics and PBS Passport viewing data

+- **Timeline Creation:** Generates timelines, including segmented timelines, with options to use time intervals of annual, monthly or weekly.

 This suite provides a framework to understand KLRN donors through comprehensive analysis and data integration.

 ![KLRN Donor Profiles](images/KLRN_Donor_Profiles_2022.png)